 According to CPF Philippines Asst.
 Vice President Marjun Villanueva, a P2-M investment will generate a net profit of P1-M every cycle, and the farm could have as many as three cycles a year.

-Piñol said MinDA will engage CPF Philippines in conducting a Webinar or online orientation on both White Shrimps Farming and Fish Cage Farming for Filipinos both here and abroad who would like to invest in Mindanao.
+Piñol said MinDA will engage CPF Philippines in conducting a Webinar or online orientation on White Shrimps Farming and Fish Cage Farming for Filipinos here and abroad who would like to invest in Mindanao.